 Admission to hematologist programs, residencies, and fellowships is extremely competitive.
 Nurse practitioner programs require applicants to already be registered nurses with at least a bachelor’s degree.
 Residencies and fellowships for MDs and ODs require applicants to have completed medical school.

-Matching for the residencies is often done electronically through the National Resident Matching Program (NRMP).
-Programs consider a number of factors including diversity, medical school grades, letters of recommendation, a personal statement, and an in-person interview.
+Matching for residencies is often done electronically through the National Resident Matching Program (NRMP).
+Programs consider several factors, including diversity, medical school grades, letters of recommendation, a personal statement, and an in-person interview.

 Hematologist Program Accreditation